Skullybutcher/Bharatbuilds/docs/judge-qa.md

 Ambiguity resolves to `NEEDS_REVIEW`: a human settles the reading at Gate 1 before compilation proceeds.
-Contradiction without a stated precedence resolves to `COMPILATION BLOCKED` — the pipeline refuses to guess, and a `RESOLVE_AUTHORITY` stage handles precedence only where authority is actually stated.
+Contradiction without a stated precedence resolves to `COMPILATION BLOCKED`, the pipeline refuses to guess, and a `RESOLVE_AUTHORITY` stage handles precedence only where authority is actually stated.
 Every fork fails closed: there is no witness without the verified pipeline behind it. (`README.md`, `docs/architecture.md`)

-## 7. Traces vs. witnesses — what's the difference?
+## 7. Traces vs. witnesses, what's the difference?

 Traces are ingested real-world executions and are evidence only: the engine replays each case deterministically and reports agreement against the stale and patched graphs through a read-only comparison.
-A disagreeing trace never becomes a witness on its own — witnesses come exclusively from the verified compile → diff → search pipeline.
+A disagreeing trace never becomes a witness on its own, witnesses come exclusively from the verified compile → diff → search pipeline.
 This is deliberate: production anecdotes inform, but they must not auto-rewrite procedures. (`README.md`, `docs/trust-boundary.md`, doctrine in `agents.md` §5)